Clean Air Strategy

 Chorley Council has committed to enhancing the monitoring programme to utilise real-time particulate monitoring at strategic locations close to receptor groups.

-The Council has recently invested in three EarthSense Zephyr continuous automatic particulate monitors.
-They are currently being trailed at three locations across the Borough to measure particulate pollution.
+The council has recently invested in three EarthSense Zephyr continuous automatic particulate monitors.
+They are currently being trailed at three locations across the borough to measure particulate pollution.

-Once sufficient data has been collected, the results will be analysed to determine suitability and will allow some flexibility in siting them in other locations across the Borough.
+Once sufficient data has been collected, the results will be analysed to determine suitability and will allow some flexibility in siting them in other locations across the borough.
 This will provide indicative data on particulate pollution trends and a benchmark against which to measure progress.
 The data will then be used to produce short, local campaigns around air quality.

 Going forward we will be looking at the certification standards for low-cost particulate sensors as a whole, and their potential for inclusion in our formal air quality monitoring programme.

-This extension of the monitoring programme will provide valuable information and insight into the wider pollutant levels across the Borough, allowing a greater understanding of the air quality across the area.
+This extension of the monitoring programme will provide valuable information and insight into the wider pollutant levels across the borough, allowing a greater understanding of the air quality across the area.
 This will allow a more targeted approach for future action to tackle poor air quality.

-Current monitoring across the Borough has not identified any areas of concern above the national objective values, with a generally downward trend over the years at all monitoring locations.
+Current monitoring across the borough has not identified any areas of concern above the national objective values, with a generally downward trend over the years at all monitoring locations.

-Currently there are no Air Quality Management Areas declared within the Borough and Chorley Council has not been required to produce an Air Quality Action Plan.
+Currently there are no Air Quality Management Areas declared within the borough and Chorley Council has not been required to produce an Air Quality Action Plan.

 To protect air quality and the health of residents, some areas of Chorley have been designated smoke control areas.
 As a result, there is a limit on how much smoke can be released from a chimney and only authorised fuels can be burned in an open fireplace or on an exempt appliance.
-More information and a map of these areas can be found on the Noise, nuisance and environmental complaints section of the Council's website.
+More information and a map of these areas can be found on the Noise, nuisance and environmental complaints section of the council's website.

 Clean Air Stategy Consultation